 In recent times, a trademark plays a crucial role in business, especially for brand recognition and the business's future as it adds more value to the brand than others.
-An individual, company, association, trust, society etc. can opt for it.
+An individual, company, association, trust, society, etc. can opt for it.
 Here are the guidelines for the procedures involved in the trademark application process and trademark administration in India.

 Meanwhile, a certain type of trademarks like arbitrary or fanciful gives an added advantage as it could distinguish itself from others.

-There are a few things which should be kept in mind while thinking about trademarks.
+There are a few things that should be kept in mind while thinking about trademarks.
 Under Section 9(1)(b) of the Act descriptive words which are related to the functionality or description of goods/services cannot be registered as trademarks - like "SUGAR-FREE" for a product that doesn't consist of sugar.

-Apart from that, names that have geographical names in it can't be registered as it would be unfair to restrict the usage of the geographical term.
+Apart from that, names that have geographical names in them can't be registered as it would be unfair to restrict the usage of the geographical term.
 Moreover, short abbreviations like "USB" are tough to register as they denote different things altogether.
-Even this rule applied for the common surnames like Smith, Patel, etc. and also for those words against the morals and ethics of the Indian community.
+Even this rule applied for the common surnames like Smith, Patel, etc., and also for those words against the morals and ethics of the Indian community.